Jacket / Recommendations

 Helmets are always a topic of discussion.
 Should I wear one?
 Do I really need one?
 And if I choose to buy one, what should it be?
 Remember ATGATT?
 Yes, you need one!
 There are three basic types to consider: full face, ¾ helmet, and a ½ helmet.

-- ¾ Helmet– The ¾ helmet is similar to the full face helmet, but it doesn’t offer the same facial coverage.
+- ¾ Helmet– The ¾ helmet is similar to the full-face helmet, but it doesn’t offer the same facial coverage.
 The side, top, and back of your head will be covered only.
-Visors for the ¾ helmet are usually a flip down type that can be clear or a colored or tinted variety.
+Visors for the ¾ helmet are usually a flip-down type that can be clear or a colored or tinted variety.
 Protection will be less than the full face in the chin and facial area, but other areas (side, back, and top) should be comparable.
-Hearing and ventilation will also be comparable to a full face helmet, as it should breathe well while wearing it and you can hear what’s in close proximity to you.
+Hearing and ventilation will also be similar to a full-face helmet, as it should breathe well while wearing it, and you can hear what’s close to you.

-- ½ Helmet– Now the ½ helmet isn’t what most call the “brain bucket”.
+- ½ Helmet– Now, the ½ helmet isn’t what most call the “brain bucket.”
 The ½ helmet will cover the top of your head with a partial cover of the side and back.
 It still offers protection but doesn’t cover your face in any way.
 Riders will usually choose some other form of eye protection like glasses or goggles.
-This style offers the least overall protection of the three due to the limited coverage.
+This style provides the least overall protection of the three due to the limited coverage.

 - Full Face: GDM Duke Helmets DK-350 – The GDM Duke offers a double D-ring chin strap with a removable and washable liner from the helmet.
-Weighing in at just under 5 pounds, it offers comfort and protection without the price tag.
-It also has a built-in drop-down tinted visor and face shield with scratch resistant UV coating.
+Weighing in at just under 5 pounds, it provides comfort and protection without the price tag.
+It also has a built-in drop-down tinted visor and face shield with scratch-resistant UV coating.

 - ½ Helmet: Voss 888CF Genuine Carbon Fiber – The Voss 888CF is made with handwoven carbon fiber for a lightweight composite shell that offers the best protection a half-helmet can offer.
 It comes with a fast ratchet micro metal quick release chin strap and offers a comfortable microfiber liner.

-- 4-Season Textile Jacket: IXS Montevideo II – The Montevideo II has a maximum amount of storage via internal and external pockets while offering the rider a jacket that can ridden in all year round.
+- 4-Season Textile Jacket: IXS Montevideo II – The Montevideo II has a maximum amount of storage via internal and external pockets while offering the rider a jacket that can be ridden all year round.
 Rain or shine, hot or cold, this jacket aims to do it all.
-Ventilation offer cooling during the summer months and a removable thermal liner offer layered warmth during the cool autumn and winter months.
+Ventilation offers to cool during the summer months, and a removable thermal liner offers layered warmth during the cool autumn and winter months.
 Visibility is great with retro-reflective sections of the jackets, and it also can attach to a set of pants to complete a full suit.

 - Leather Jacket: Cortech Piuma – When someone hears leather jackets mentioned, Marlon Brando may come to mind.
-Leather jackets offer great protection and rugged good looks, but with the addition of mesh and protective panels, it comes a versatile jacket for all riders no matter their style.
+Leather jackets offer excellent protection and rugged good looks, but with the addition of mesh and protective panels, it comes a versatile jacket for all riders, no matter their style.
 The Cortech Piuma is made from cowhide leather with tight-knit, high-flow mesh fabric to increase ventilation.
-Reinforced zippers on all pockets, wrists, and closures offer security while riding, and reflective fabric on the outer arms and back increase nighttime visibility.
+Reinforced zippers on all pockets, wrists, and closures offer security while riding, and reflective material on the outer arms and back increase nighttime visibility.
 You can also add additional armor to the Piuma if desired.

 Pants are often an overlooked riding gear because often riders think jeans are acceptable riding gear.
 Actual motorcycle riding pants offer protection from the environment as well as ventilation and armor in the most likely places that receive contact.
 Visibility is a key design feature, whether that’s in a bright color design or a retro-reflective covering.